Nazik Avdalyan

-Nazeli "Nazik" Avdalyan (Armenian: Նազելի "Նազիկ" Վարդանի Ավդալյան; born October 31, 1986, in Gyumri, Armenia) is an Armenian weightlifter known for her achievements in weightlifting.
+Nazik Avdalyan (Armenian: Նազիկ Ավդալյան; born October 31, 1986, in Gyumri, Armenia) is an Armenian weightlifter known for her achievements in weightlifting.
 She won a gold medal at the 2009 World Weightlifting Championships.
 Avdalyan is the first ever weightlifter from Armenia to win a gold medal at the World Weightlifting Championships and the first ever woman from Armenia to win a world championship in any sport.
+Since April 2025 she's the founder of Sports Development Foundation.
+"The Reverse Side Of The Medal", the film of her career that was shot in 2024.